Best Beach in San Diego: Top 13 Gorgeous Beaches for Sun, Sand, and Surf

 Don’t forget to pack up some lunch to-go as you’ll want to take advantage of the beach’s adjacent playground, restrooms, and picnic table area.

-Thanks to Marilyn Monroe, there is perhaps no San Diego beach more iconic than Coronado Central Beach.
-Showcasing the Hotel del Coronado as the backdrop, this picture-perfect beach is one of the best San Diego beaches for swimming and sunbathing.
+Coronado Beach: Thanks to Marilyn Monroe, there is perhaps no San Diego beach more iconic than Coronado Central Beach.
+Showcasing the Hotel del Coronado as the backdrop, this picture-perfect beach is one of the best San Diego California beaches for swimming and sunbathing.

 San Diego Beaches for Dogs

-Who says man’s best friend needs to be left in the lurch when it comes to a day of ocean air and frisbee fun?
+Who says you have to leave man’s best friend behind when enjoying a day of ocean air and frisbee fun?
 Bring along your best furry mate when you head to any of the following dog-friendly beaches.

-Woof, woof, hooray!
-Three cheers for the only leash-free dog beach in Del Mar!
+Del Mar North Beach: Woof, woof, hooray!
+Three cheers for the only leash-free dog beach in Del Mar at Coast Blvd!
 Let Rover work out his zoomies, as he sprints up and down this pup-approved park that runs about half a mile from 29th Street to Solana Beach.

 Be sure to bring along a tennis bowl as there are opportunities for swimming, fetching, and more in the ocean section below the San Dieguito River mouth near the volleyball net poles.

-*Please note there are designated times for off-leash access depending on whether it is peak or off-peak season.
+Keep in mind that off-leash access varies based on peak and off-peak seasons.
 For a full list of restrictions please click here.

 Best Surfing Beaches San Diego